Circuit Design Guide for DC/DC Converters（1/7）

 With SEPIC and Zeta, a capacitor is inserted between VIN and VOUT of the step-up circuit and the step-down circuit of the basic type, and a single coil is added.
 They can be configured as step-up or step-down DC/DC converters by using a step-up DC/DC controller IC and a step-down DC/DC controller IC, respectively.
 However, as some DC/DC controller ICs do not assume to be used with these circuit types, make sure your DC/DC controller ICs can be used with these circuit types.
 The capacitor coupling two-coil type has an advantage to allow insulation between VIN and VOUT.
 However, the increased coils and capacitors will reduce the efficiency.
 Especially, at the step-down time, the efficiency is substantially reduced, usually to about 70% to 80%.

 The charge pump type requires no coil, enabling to minimize the mounting area and height.
-On the other hand, this type is not liable to provide high efficiency for the applications that need a wide variety of output powers or larger currents, and is limited to applications for driving white LED or for the power supply of LCD.
+On the other hand, this type is not liable to provide high efficiency for the applications that need a wide variety of output powers or larger currents, and is limited to applications.

 The insulated type circuit is also known as the primary power supply (main power supply).
 This type is widely used for the AC/DC converters that generate DC power mainly from a commercially available AC source (100V to 240V) or for the applications that require the insulation between the input side and the output side to eliminate noises.
 With this type, the input side and the output side are separated by using a transformer, and the stepping up, stepping down, or reverse operation can be controlled by changing the turns ratio of the transformer and the polarity of the diode.
 Therefore, you can take out many power supplies from a single power circuit.
 If fly-back transformer is used, the circuit can be composed of a relatively small number of parts and may be used as a secondary power supply (local power supply) circuit.
 Fly-back transformer, however, requires void to prevent magnetic saturation in the core, increasing its dimensions.
 If forward transformer is used, a large power source can be easily retrieved.
 This circuit, however, requires a reset circuit on the primary side to prevent magnetization of the core, increasing the number of parts.
 Also, the input side and the output side of the controller IC must be grounded separately.